mrisney/navbar-links-app/README.md

 ```

 <a name="setup-json-server"></a>
-#### 5. How to Set up a JSON Server in Angular project using NPM package
+#### 5. How to Set up a JSON Server in our Angular project using NPM package

 We are going to create a development server for testing out the ability to user the JSON Signature Angular app, so we will be using [json-server](https://www.npmjs.com/package/json-server) NPM package to both present JSON and allow REST methods against a JSON File.
 Simpler than our Spring server, and handy for testing and development